 Of course, smoothies were never intended to be part of the plan as this Oster does not come with individual serving cups.
 Also, the seals for both containers are hard plastic, which is less than ideal.

-7. Hamilton Beach Power Elite Multi-Function Blender: Best Budget Combo Blender
+7. Hamilton Beach Power Elite Multi-Function Blender: Budget Blender Food Processor Combo

 Rounding up our list of conventional combo blenders is Hamilton Beach, a manufacturer of kitchen appliances that span the market from low to top-tier.
 The Power Elite is our cheapest conventional blender combo, but in this very case this should not be taken as a sign of poor quality.